-Finding peace in myself, peace in my community, trust in my relationships, is at the core of my belief that as a species, we are able to move towards a nonviolent approach to sharing the space we have here on this planet.
+Finding peace in myself, peace in my community, finding trust in my relationships, is at the core of my belief that as a species, we are able to move towards a nonviolent approach to sharing this space we have here on this planet.

-Finding peace is also something I have struggled with, sourced help with from others, found within
+Finding peace is also something I have struggled with, sourced help with, found within

-nonviolence practices, and enjoy continuing to navigate and model,
+nonviolence practices, and enjoy continuing to navigate, share and model.

-Whether it is watching the news and feeling that half the the world is fighting with the other half of the world, or sitting with the family at the table noticing the background tension you feel there, or that aggressive and demeaning conversation you have with yourself, finding peace can sometimes seem to be difficult.
+Whether it is watching the news and feeling that half the the world is fighting with the other half of the world, or sitting with the family at the table noticing the background tension you feel there, or, that aggressive and demeaning conversation you have with yourself, finding peace can sometimes be difficult.

-Equally, sitting with myself, noticing the negative thoughts and conversations that go on in my own head, giving them space to be heard, considering what they might need and what is behind their discomfort, is the beginning or moving towards having a nonviolent relationship with myself.
+Noticing the negative thoughts and conversations that go on in my own head, giving them space to be heard, time to consider what they might need and what is behind their discomfort, is the beginning of moving towards building a nonviolent relationship with myself, my friends, my community and the planet that feeds us all.

 Without being able to find peace and a relaxed confidence within myself, it is very difficult to have meaningful relationships with others on a one to one, or to build healthy communities.

-One of the questions I ask myself when noticing my own inner critical voice is; “what is the need that is not being met for the voice?”
+One of the questions I ask myself when noticing my own inner critical voice is; “what is the need that is not being met for this part of me?”

 As a youngster many of us are encouraged to push past difficulty, to ignore, deny and repress our inner self doubts that show up.